Khair

 Khair is a town and a municipal board in Aligarh district in the Indian state of Uttar Pradesh.

-Khair is the biggest town of Aligarh district.
+Khair is the largest town of Aligarh district.
 It is situated around 27 km from Aligarh, 114 km from Delhi and 60 km from Mathura.

 History

-It was held by Amar Singh Jat during the 17th century.
+The town was held by Amar Singh Jat during the 17th century.
 Amar Singh revolted against the Mughal Empire and declared his independent.
-He also built the fortress of Rait and became the leaders of all the rebels of Tappal, Khurja, Koel, Chandausi and Atrauli parganas.
+He also built the fortress of Rait and became the leader of the rebels of Tappal, Khurja, Koel, Chandausi and Atrauli parganas.

 Demographics

 As of 2011 Indian Census, Khair had a total population of 35,751, of which 19,019 were males and 16,732 were females.
 Population within the age group of 0 to 6 years was 5,322.
 The total number of literates in Khair was 20,334, which constituted 56.9% of the population with male literacy of 63.4% and female literacy of 49.4%.
 The effective literacy rate of 7+ population of Khair was 66.8%, of which male literacy rate was 74.5% and female literacy rate was 58.0%.
 The Scheduled Castes and Scheduled Tribes population was 6,485 and 6 respectively.
 Khair had 5883 households in 2011.